Becoming an NCCO | Taking or Retaking the Exams | Maintaining Your NCCO | Self-Study

 If I do not pass an exam, how do I obtain a new exam to retake?

-To retake an exam, please visit the Download Exams page.
-The exam(s) will download as a PDF document.
-Be sure to pass this PDF along to your proctor who will monitor your exam.
-Upon completion of this retake exam, please follow the instructions for returning the exam and the required exam fee payment to NAFCU.
+You may purchase retake exams online.
+You will then be emailed instructions on how to download the retake exam(s) you need.
+Be sure to pass the retake exam PDF along to your proctor who will monitor your exam.
+Upon completion of this retake exam, please follow the instructions for returning the exam to NAFCU to be graded.

 Maintaining Your NCCO: Common Questions from Current NCCOs